BANPUMP-team/simeck-tea/README.md

 Monte Carlo value for Pi is 3.141530682 (error 0.00 percent).
 Serial correlation coefficient is 0.000061 (totally uncorrelated = 0.0).

-# Avalanche test for 1 bit flip in the password or within the plaintext
+# Avalanche test for 1 bit flip in the password or within the plaintext for 3 by 5
 This test verifies how many bits are flipped in the ciphertext when a SINGLE random bit is flipped inside a randomly-chosen password OR when a SINGLE random bit is flipped inside a randomly-chosen plaintext.

 Progress: 1000000/1000000000 iterations